 Active signals drive meaningful interactions:

-5 Best Practices for Making Your Content More “Meaningful”
+5 Best Practices That Can Make Your Content More Meaningful

 Here are some guidelines for keeping your content meaningful in Facebook’s eyes, based on Matt Navara and Paul Armstrong’s coverage of Facebook’s News Feed webinar.

 You want your content to start conversations and positive interactions between your followers and others.